A. System Identification (Week 1)

 MATLAB function might be helpful, but not required.
 If you use this function, verify the peaks identified.

-Average the stiffness and the viscous damping coefficient values of the link for the three sets of data to get a single value of the link stiffness and damping coefficient.
+Average the logarithmic decrement and the time period for the three sets of data to get single values of and .

 The flexible link can be considered as a thin continuous (uniform) cantilever beam anchored at one end and free at the other end.
 Using the Euler-Bernoulli beam theory, the equation of motion can be written as